How to Convert String to Date in Excel & Google Sheets

 The goal is to get dates from Column B formatted consistently as dates (M/D/YYYY) in Column C.

-1. Select a data range (B2:B7) and in the Ribbon, go to Data > Text to Columns.
+- Select the data range (B2:B7) and in the Ribbon, go to Data > Text to Columns.

-4. In the last step of the Wizard, select Date (MDY).
+- In the last step of the wizard, choose Date (MDY).
 In the Destination box, enter the cell where you want to position the new data (C2), and click Finish.

-Based on Date type selected, Excel recognizes dates from the given text and formats them appropriately.
+With Date chosen, Excel recognizes dates from the given text and formats them appropriately.
 The default date format is M/D/YYYY, so leave it as is.

 Finally, in Column C, you get all dates from Column B formatted as dates, rather than text.